Pastor Garafiano: History

 This is a distinct canine population.
 It is native to the comarca of Garafía, on the island of La Palma, where it was used by shepherds to herd goats.
 Because of this, the animal thrives in steep and rocky areas.
 It has heterogeneous characteristics, because there has only been performed a functional selection.
 Its core competency is the grazing of goats and sheep in rugged terrain, by the geography of La Palma.
 It originates to pre-Hispanic times, although crossings with other breeds (most importantly the Belgian shepherds) after the conquest contributed to the development of the Pastor Garafiano.

 For a time, this breed was on the verge of disappearing due to out-crossing with other dog breeds.
 Successive crosses, especially in the 1960s with other herding breeds, demonstrated the necessity to work for its recovery and selection from the few pure specimens that shepherds of the island kept.
 A working group for the breed's conservation was formed in 1980; this later became the Asociación Española del Perro Pastor Garafiano.

+In 2026 it was among the sixteen Spanish breeds considered by the Real Sociedad Canina de España to be vulnerable.

 Characteristics

 The Garafiano is of medium size: bitches stand between 50±and cm at the withers and weigh from 18±to kg, dogs stand some 4 cm taller and weigh about 6 kg more.
-Height at the croup may be up to 3 cm greater that the height at the withers.
+Height at the croup may be up to 3 cm greater than the height at the withers.